rpuhalovich/.dotfiles/.cheatsheets/nvim.md

 - Use ^Q to put results in quickfix.
 - Use `:cdo <sed command>`. eg. `:cdo s/something/somethingElse/gc`.

+## Treesitter

+If your Treesitter starts shitting itself and throwing errors.
+Try doing a `:PackerSync` followed by a `:TSUpdate` to update Treesitter.

 ## lsp-zero

 [From here.](https://github.com/VonHeikemen/lsp-zero.nvim)